 April 4, 2018

-A 67 year old man from Bend, Oregon, flew his Cessna to Colorado without submitting a flight plan and the seemingly disappeared.
+A 67-year-old man from Bend, Oregon, flew his Cessna to Colorado without submitting a flight plan and he seemingly disappeared.
 Years early his pilots license had been revoked for failing to comply with regulation and to make matters worse for him, the National Transportation Safety Board noted that his extensive health issues may have played a role in his deadly crash.
 He wasn’t found until days later when two men came across the plane and the man, somewhere near Mosquito Pass close to the town of Alma, just south of Breckenridge.
 Not much came of the plane, the story was published, the man was evacuated and the plane remained, too remote to remove.
 It’s exact location was never publicized.

 Wichita Plane Crash Martin 4-0-4